 Appendix 28a.
-Given that users query for information from the Firearms Records Database all year round, there should be thousands of entries of Section 5(e) data.
-In fact, discovery revealed that the database had been queried over a million times and, of that number, 42,329 queries were made specifically related to MCL 28.421b(2)(f).
+Given that users query for information from the Firearms Records Database all year round, there should be thousands Section 5(e) data entries.
+In fact, discovery revealed that the Firearms Records Database had been queried over a million times.
 Appendix 43a.
-That means there should be, at least, 42,329 data entries of the requestor's identity, time, and date that the request was made together with attestation required by MCL 28.425e(4)(b) why the confidential Firearms Records Database was accessed by public officials and users.
+Via the data sought from the FOIA request, MOC wants to know and learn the documented reasons why.

 On November 3, 2017, the Department issued a ten (10) business day extension via first-class mail postmarked the same day.
 Appendix 29a [hereinafter the "Nov 3 Extension"]; Appendix 30a.
 On November 17, 2017, FOIA Coordinator Lance Gackstetter, on behalf of the Department, responded via email.
 Appendix 31a-32a [hereinafter the "Gackstetter Email"].
-The Gackstetter Email contained an attached document dated the same day stating:
+The Gackstetter Email contained an attached document dated the same day stating a list of numbers: